Hidoreen/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd is a command used for telling usour currentworking directory
+pwd is a command used for telling us our currentworking directory